Statue of Liberty Crown Visit

 They cost 25 cents to use and only accept coins but there are some change machines nearby for $5 and $1 notes.
 So remember to carry some cash in your wallet!

-What it's like to walk up the spiral staircase to the Crown
+What it's like to climb the Crown and its spiral staircase

-After visiting the Pedestal and the Statue of Liberty Museum, the climb to the Crown is up a narrow spiral staircase of more than 300 steps (the equivalent of 27 floors) that crosses the entire body of the Statue of Liberty.
+After visiting the Pedestal and the Statue of Liberty Museum, the climb to the Crown is up a narrow spiral staircase of over 300 steps (the equivalent of 27 floors) that runs the length of the Statue of Liberty.

 There are a lot of steps along the way, but the ascent is not tedious but exciting as you will have the chance to see inside the structure designed by Alexandre Gustave Eiffel (author of the Eiffel Tower) and in just 15 minutes, without even realising it, you will be inside the Crown, fulfilling the dream of many visitors who come to New York.